Brett-Tanner/Journal/Sep_22.md

     - will throw an error if it can't find a route that matches the request
     - Makes parameters from the request available in a special hash called 'params' that can be used in the controller
     - the routes file in config/routes.rb has a link to the Rails Guide routing section
-    - typing $ rails routes into cmd line will give you a list of all routes available to your app
+    - typing rails routes (or maybe bin/rails routes) into cmd line will give you a list of all routes available to your app
         - they show in the format "route name   HTTP verb   URL    controller action"
             - (.:format) just means it's ok to specifiy a file extension at the end of the route
+        - can also use --expanded to format it nicely in a table
+        - use -g (grep option) to search routes using the next argument
+            - it outputs any routes that partially match the the URL helper method name, the HTTP verb, or the URL path
+        - use -c option to find routes mapping to a specific controller
     - map the root URL (homepage) with 'root to: "controller, action(the method called action in controller)"
     - route helpers are automatically created for all your routes using the route name e.g. for edit_post
         - edit_post_path provides the path to the edit post link